HumanAssisted/JACS/docs/schema/signature.md

 ## fields

-what fields from document were used to generate signature
+what fields from document were used to generate signature.
+Defaults to id and version of doc.

 `fields`